osbdr/rcapps-gitlab/test/README.md

 - deploy the app to the instance (rc-apps)
 - run the `jest` test suite with `npm test`

->Warning: This test suite is far from ideal.
-Currently it only validates that there is a `200: OK` response but does not verify the generated message within the channel.

 ## How to use

 When you want to use the automated scripts (`run.bat` or `run.sh`) you need to have Docker and docker-compose installed.